 The values of eTPU load by each of the functions are influenced by compiler efficiency.
 The above numbers are given for guidance only and are subject to change.
-For up to date information, refer to the information provided in the latest release available from Freescale.
+For up to date information, refer to the information provided in the latest release available from the Freescale web site.